Technology Education Collaborative (TEC)

 Our agreement with the Advanced Cyber Systems Lab at GateWay Community College helps us give the general public hands-on access to advanced technologies from 3D printers to a podcasting studio people can use to learn, discover and play.

-Join the TEC HAM Radio Meetup & Study Group
+TEC HAM Radio Meetup & Study Group

 We'll use HamStudy as our general guide.
 This will be fun, but it's not purely social - the goal is to be ready to sit for the exam!